 The Straus Institute for Dispute Resolution is located on the first floor of the Odell McConnell Law Center.
 The Institute provides theoretical study and practical training in alternative methods of dispute resolution.
 Specific information on the certificate, master's, or LLM degree programs offered by the Straus Institute for Dispute Resolution may be obtained by calling extension 4655.

-Clinical Education Staff
+Clinical Education Faculty and Staff

 The law library is the indispensable center of the research and learning process of the law school environment.
 It is the desire of every member of the library staff to encourage and maximize each student's use of the collection.
 As a research source, the library contains over 400,000 volumes of primary and secondary materials, and multiple access points to LexisNexis, Westlaw, and other electronic resources.